AI in Pedagogy

 • I — Iterate: Debug intentionally using output and error evidence.

-• M — Mechanism Check: Verify libraries, methods, and statistical logic.
+• M — Mechanism Check: Verify libraries, methods, variable construction, and statistical logic.

-• E — Evaluate: Run economic and causal sanity checks before acceptance.
+• E — Evaluate: Run substantive, statistical, and ethical sanity checks before acceptance.

 Northeastern · AI in Teaching and Learning